Assessment Strategy for 2021 Anaesthetics Curriculum

 Executive summary

-It draws on the strengths of previous strategies with some development of existing, effective assessment practices to support the 2021 curriculum.
+This assessment strategy comprises the rationale for, and content of the RCoA programme of assessment.
+It draws on the strengths of previous strategies with some development of existing, effective assessment practices to support the 2021 curriculum and should be read in conjunction with the RCoA Curriculum.

-The assessments used for the 2021 curriculum do not differ from those in previous assessment strategies, but the way they are used is changed subtly to reflect the changes to the structure and emphasis of the curriculum.
+The assessments for the 2021 curriculum do not differ from those in previous assessment strategies, but the way they are used has been changed subtly to reflect the changes to the structure and emphasis of the curriculum.
 Supervised Learning Events (SLEs) will use feedback on the learner’s performance and supervision/entrustment scales to promote learning and demonstrate progress.
 They will encourage reflection by the learner on the learning event.
+The use of consultant feedback has been formalised and multiple trainer reports (MTRs) will be used to guide improvement and assess progress.

 Key critical progression points have been identified in line with the GMCs Designing and maintaining postgraduate assessment programmes.
 These points mark transition to a higher level of training.